abhinpai/pai-portfolio/docs/react/hooks/hooks_state.md

 :::note Questions 🤔
 1. **What do we pass to useState as an argument?** <br/>
   According to the React Doc useState allow only argument to set the initial state.
-Unlike with classes, the state doesn’t have to be an object.
+Unlike classes, the state doesn’t have to be an object.

 2. **What does useState return?** <br/>
-  It returns a pair of values, The current state and a function that updates it current state
+  It returns a pair of values, The current state and a function that updates its current state
 :::

-`useState()` is a replacements for the traditional way to declare a state inside class constructor.
+`useState()` is a replacement for the traditional way to declare a state inside the class constructor.
 This hook method lets you add React state to function components.

 Returns a stateful value, and a function to update it.